AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual

 \subsection{Three Evaluation Stages: Data, Optimization, and Out-of-Sample Validation}

-The workflow is organized into three stages. (i) \emph{Data and environment validation} performs the integrity checks in Section~\ref{sec:data_validation} and fixes a cost profile and constraint set that remain unchanged during optimization and screening. (ii) \emph{Optimization and screening} implements the two-stage methodology described in Sections~\ref{sec:algo_summary}--\ref{sec:strict4h_execution}: Stage~I generates candidates on a single training window under the realistic cost model, while Stage~II screens candidates across held-out evaluation windows and cost stress scenarios using the STRICT4H engine. (iii) \emph{Live-style replay and risk control} applies the same STRICT4H logic on a rolling window of recent data to produce a target exposure and optionally overlays a guard for post-deployment risk supervision.
-In this paper, Stage~(iii) is treated as an auditability pattern (consistency of signals and cash-flow accounting) rather than as evidence of long-horizon live performance.
+The workflow is organized into three stages.
+First, \emph{data and environment validation} performs the integrity checks in Section~\ref{sec:data_validation} and fixes a cost profile and constraint set that remain unchanged during optimization and screening.
+Second, \emph{optimization and screening} implements the two-stage methodology: Stage~I generates candidates on a single training window under the realistic cost model, while Stage~II screens candidates across held-out windows and cost-stress scenarios using the STRICT4H engine.
+Third, \emph{live-style replay and risk control} applies the same STRICT4H logic on a rolling window of recent data to produce a target exposure and optionally overlays a guard for post-deployment supervision.
+In this paper, Stage~(iii) is treated as a traceability pattern rather than as evidence of long-horizon live performance.